-It is an exciting opportunity for someone starting out in their career who is looking to thrive within a friendly and dynamic team, with real opportunities for growth.
-You will be based in the UK, but with some opportunity for in-country travel to various countries.
+It is an exciting opportunity for someone who is looking to thrive within a friendly and dynamic team, with real opportunities for growth.
+You will be based in London, but with opportunity for in-country travel.

 - Degree level educated, preferably with a Masters in a relevant subject (e.g. international development, social sciences, international relations or equivalent).

 - Willingness to travel to other permanent offices of the business and to project locations, including fragile and conflict affected states, as required.

 No CVs will be accepted from Recruitment Agencies.